Examo

 Stable13%

-Comparative advantage, free trade benefits, and protectionist tools (tariff, quota, subsidy) appear regularly in Section B evaluate questions.
+Specialisation by country and the advantages and disadvantages of free trade appear regularly in Section B evaluate questions.

 International trade is the exchange of goods and services between countries.
 Almost every modern economy buys some things from abroad and sells some things abroad.
-Even very large self-sufficient economies (the United States, China) import and export trillions of dollars each year.
+Even very large, near self-sufficient economies such as the United States and China import and export trillions of dollars each year.

-• Different endowments.
+• Different resources.
 Saudi Arabia has oil; New Zealand has grazing land for sheep; Brazil has the climate for coffee.
-Each can produce some goods that others cannot, or cannot produce as efficiently.
+Each can produce some goods that others cannot, or cannot produce as cheaply.

 • Different costs.
 Even when two countries can make the same product, one is usually cheaper at it.
-Specialising in the cheapest goods and trading for the rest raises total output.
+Concentrating on the goods each makes most cheaply, and trading for the rest, raises total output.

 • Different tastes.
 Consumers want variety.
-Even if a country can make every good itself, its consumers may still want German cars, French wine, Italian fashion or Japanese electronics.
+Even a country that can make every good itself may still want German cars, French wine, Italian fashion or Japanese electronics.